Financial AidPrivate Education Loans

 CHOOSING A LENDER

-You may borrow from any lender you choose.
-We recommend that you thoroughly investigate multiple student loan lenders as the loan terms and conditions may vary.
-The loan application is completed directly through the lender of your choice, most often on their website.
-Upon credit approval the lender will send your loan request to Hobart and William Smith Colleges for certification of eligibility.
+You may borrow from any lender of your choice.
+We strongly recommend researching and comparing multiple student loan lenders, as loan terms and conditions can vary significantly.
+The loan application process is typically completed directly with your chosen lender, usually through their website.
+Once your credit is approved, the lender will forward your loan request to Hobart and William Smith Colleges for certification of eligibility.